kamarygillespie4/express-note-taker/README.md

 # Express Note Taker

 ## Description
-This application can be used to take and save notes to be accessed later on..
+This application can be used to take and save notes to be accessed later on.

 ## Table of Contents
   1. [Installation Instructions](#installation)